0xAX/linux-insides/Theory/asm.md

 a = 100
 ```

 Or for example `I` which represents an immediate 32-bit integer.
 The difference between `i` and `I` is that `i` is general, whereas `I` is strictly specified to 32-bit integer data.
-For example if you try to compile the following
+For example if you try to compile the following code:

 ```C
 unsigned long test_asm(int nr)